Today you'll learn the pros and cons of vaping your weed vs. smoking it.

 Vaping Gives You a Different Taste

-It ‘s also true that low-quality vaporizers, or more generally, vaporizers making use of low-quality materials suboptimal for vaporizing, severely alter the taste of your weed in a negative way.
+It's also true that low-quality vaporizers, or more generally, vaporizers making use of low-quality materials suboptimal for vaporizing, alter the taste of your weed in a negative way.

 High-quality vaporizers on the other side will give your marijuana a much cleaner and flavorful taste than smoking.

-High-quality vaporizers only use materials which are optimal for preserving the taste of your herb, or of such high quality that it won't negatively affect the taste of your herb in a way that's noticeable.
+High-quality vaporizers only use materials that are optimal for preserving the taste of your herb, or their materials are of such high quality that it won't negatively affect the taste of your herb in a way that's noticeable.

 The best part?